Deaf cricket

-Deaf cricket is a version of cricket which is adapted for deaf.
-It has been governed by the Deaf International Cricket Council (DICC).
+Deaf cricket is a version of cricket which is adapted for the deaf.
+It is governed by the Deaf International Cricket Council (DICC).

 History

 The first ever interstate deaf cricket match was held in 1895 in Australia between South Australia and Victoria.

+The first ever deaf cricket test match was played between India and Australia in India on 1st-3rd November 1978.
+They continued to play test matches into the 1980s.

-The first ever deaf cricket test match was played between Australia and England in 1992.
+The deaf cricket test match was played between Australia and England in 1992.
 In the inaugural test match Australia defeated England by 10 wickets.
-Australia then went onto whitewash the England team 5–0 in the test series.
+Australia then went on to whitewash the England team 5–0 in the test series.

 Deaf International Cricket Council (DICC)

 The DICC eventually built up to improve and promote the deaf cricket globally.
 DICC is always working for the betterment of world deaf cricket.
 It conducted three deaf cricket world cups held in different countries.

 Regional organizations

 England Cricket Association for the Deaf

-The England Cricket Association for the Deaf has been initiated to improve the Deaf cricket in England.
-The England National Deaf cricket team has been organized by ECAD.
+The England Cricket Association for the Deaf has been initiated to improve deaf cricket in England.
+The England National Deaf cricket team is organized by ECAD.